Islamic Dawa Party – Iraq Organisation

-The Islamic Dawa Party – Iraq Organisation (Arabic: Ḥizb al Daʿwa al-Islāmiyya - Tanzim al-Iraq) is a political party in Iraq which is a component of the United Iraqi Alliance.
-It split from the Islamic Dawa Party during the regime of Saddam Hussein when most of the leaders of Dawa were in exile.
+The Islamic Dawa Party – Iraq Organisation (Arabic: Ḥizb al Daʿwa al-Islāmiyya - Tanzim al-Iraq) is the regional organisation of the Islamic Dawa Party registered after the fall of the Ba'athist regime.
+It was a component of the United Iraqi Alliance.
 It was allocated 12 seats by the Alliance after the elections in December 2005.
-It is led by Hashim Al-Mosawy, who is its Secretary-General.
-The head of the parliamentary bloc of the party is Kasim Muhammad Taqi al-Sahlani.
+It was led by Hashim Al-Mosawy, who was its Secretary-General.
+The head of the parliamentary bloc of the party was Kasim Muhammad Taqi al-Sahlani.
+The current Secretary-General is Nouri al-Maliki.

 The Islamic Dawa Party was formed in 1957 in the Iraqi holy City of Najaf.
 Their aim was to create a movement which would promote Islamic values and ethics, and which would become an instrument for political activeness.
 This came at a time when there was widespread ignorance about religion and politics in Iraq.
 Mohammad Baqir al-Sadr laid out the foundations for the party and its political ideology, based on Wilayat Al-Umma (Governance of the people).